Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Storage & Make Ahead

-Refrigerator: you can store leftovers in the fridge for up to 4 days.
+Refrigerator: Leftovers can be stored in the fridge for up to 4 days.
 The filling keeps very well.
 However, the puff pastry layer loses its flakey and crunchy texture.

-Freezer: you can freeze mushroom lentil wellington for up to 3 months before baking it.
-Then, when you are ready to cook it, let it thaw in the fridge for at least 3 hours and bake as per instructions.
+Freezer: You can freeze mushroom lentil Wellington for up to 3 months before baking it.
+When you are ready to cook it, let it thaw in the fridge for at least 3 hours and bake as per instructions.

 You can also freeze leftovers for up to 3 months.
 Let them cool down completely and transfer them to a freezer-friendly container.

-Reheat: we reheat this in the microwave for a couple of minutes.
+Reheat: Warm this in the microwave for a couple of minutes.
 You can also reheat it in a preheated oven at 350°F or 180°C for 10 minutes.

 Mushroom Wellington